engpok/Tour-Doc/TourDocHelp.md

 ---

-## Latest Update (Version 2.2)
+## Latest Update (Version 2.3)
-- GPS LED larger
-- Tours are now backed up automatically as you record:
-   - Recover interrupted tours on re-launch and choose to resume, save, or discard
-   - Improved reliability if accidental closure of app
+- Fixed an issue when editing photo captions in saved tours where the cursor could unexpectedly move to the end of the caption.

 ---

 ## 💡 Frequently Asked Questions